melkorinos/Java-POM-Suite/README.md

 - 1 test runner java file
 - 2 java files generating page object instances for the landing page and the collection page

 To run the suite please load the solution and run `mvn test` for all tests.

+Possible improvements:
+-Implement parallel execution
+-Split test steps into multiple files
+-Remove remaining Thread.Sleep

 ## Test Scenarios